 To use our forms, please download the form and save it on your computer.
 There are two formats, either a “fillable” or regular pdf.
 A fillable pdf can be opened on your computer and filled in by typing in each field.
 Don’t forget to save this new file so you can send it in by email.
 A regular pdf can be printed out and filled in manually.
 Please print clearly, scan, and send it to the email address listed on the form.

 COVID-19 SUPPORT INFO

-Please see our latest update regarding meetings and events.
+Please read our latest update and guidance regarding the impact this pandemic is having on meetings and events.
 We also hope the following information, tools, and resources will help.
 We will update this section as we learn more.

 Our insurance provider has told us that the new normal for events and facility rentals, with there being no insurance coverage in place to cover a pandemic illness, is for most Townships and facilities to ask you to sign a waiver.
 The Township and/or facility, however, is responsible for making sure the environment they are renting has been cleaned and sanitized before renting.

 Your organization should develop, if not already in place, policy and procedures for holding events.
 This will include but not limited to:

 - Tracking form of those who attended